 12. To attain the expected outcome, the following goal is pursued:

-The prevention of disaster risk creation and the reduction of the existing disaster risk through economic, social, cultural, and environmental measures which address exposure and vulnerability, and thus strengthen resilience.
+Prevent new risks and reduce existing disaster risk through economic, social, cultural, climate and environmental measures that strenghten resilience and reduce vulnerability.

 13. To support the assessment of global progress in achieving the expected outcome,